Ways of Working

 As a team with founding partners that self-identify as lighter-skinned (white coded) Métis and white settlers, we are aware of our privilege and our responsibility to dismantle neocolonial systems.
 We are committed to mentoring Indigenous junior colleagues, especially when working in the areas of Indigenous engagement (e.g. Land Acknowledgements workshops) and editing from an Indigenous lens (e.g. sensitivity reading).

-As a collective we do not apply for Indigenous-focused grant funding opportunities.
 We do work as sole proprietors, working collectively under the name Edified Projects.
 Alicia will take on projects requiring Indigenous representation, and will endeavour to involve Indigenous colleagues and partners wherever possible.
-We frequently collaborate with Kyle Durocher and Destiny Chalifoux, partners whose communities are Buffalo Lake and Fishing Lake Métis Settlements in Alberta.
+We have collaborated with Métis, Inuit, and First Nations partners in BC, Alberta, Saskatchewan, Manitoba, Ontario, and Nunavut.
 When we collaborate on a project, all team members – no matter how experienced – are paid the same hourly rate as quoted to you.

 Form equal partnership to allow for free collaboration